cran-task-views/MachineLearning/MachineLearning.md

     random forests, and several feature selection methods.
 Similar, package `r pkg("rminer")` interfaces several learning
     algorithms implemented in other packages and computes several performance measures.
-Package `r pkg("qeML")` provides wrappers to numerious ML R packages with a simple, convenient, and uniform interface.
+Package `r pkg("qeML")` provides wrappers to numerous machine learning R packages with a simple, convenient, and uniform interface, for both beginner and advanced operations such as `r pkg("FOCI")` and `r pkg("ncvreg")`.
 -   *Visualisation (initially contributed by Brandon Greenwell)* The `stats::termplot()` function package can be used to plot the terms in a model whose predict method supports `type="terms"`.
 The